 Option Description Encapsulation Select the correct Encapsulation type that your ISP supports.
 For example, RFC 1483.
 Multiplexing Select the correct Multiplexing type that your ISP supports.
 For example, LLC.
 VPI & VCI number Specify a VPI (Virtual Path Identifier) and a VCI (Virtual Channel Identifier) given to you by your ISP.
-Network Address Translation Set to SUA Only if you only have a single IP account for sharing with local computers.
 IP Address Assignment Set to Dynamic if the ISP provides the IP for the P-660R-Tx v2 dynamically.
-Otherwise, set to Static and enter the IP in the following IP Address field.
-IP Address This field can not be configured if the ISP provides the IP for the P-660R-Tx v2 dynamically.
-Otherwise, enter the IP that the ISP gives to you.
+Otherwise, set to Static and enter the IP in the IP Address field.